Jump to navigation

 Dalmatian toadflax can form a monoculture that severely reduces forage, productivity, biodiversity, and wildlife habitat.
 A mature plant can produce up to 500,000 seeds which are generally released through fall and winter.
 Some seeds may remain dormant in the soil for up to 10 years.

-For the stem boring weevil, adult females lay their eggs in the stems of the toadflax in the spring.
+Adult weevils overwinter in toadflax stems and emerge in the spring.
+After mating, female weevils lay their eggs in the stems of newly emerged toadflax plants.
 The larvae hatch from the eggs and begin to feed on the inside of the stem.
-When finished feeding the larvae will pupate within the stem and eventually emerge as an adult.
-The adult stays within the stem until spring when it chews its way out to continue the life cycle.
+When finished feeding the larvae will pupate within the stem and eventually become an adult.
+The adult feeds inside the stem until temperatures grow too cold for feeding.
+The adult then hibernates within the stem until spring when it chews its way out to continue the life cycle.
 One generation is produced per year.

 Views Fees & Request A Bug